aeagle/site-search.net/README.md

 _Note SiteSearch.NET is work in progress_

-A simple full text search abstraction with a Lucene.NET file-based implementation and .NET middleware allowing search interfaces to be quickly built.
+A simple full text search abstraction with an in-process Lucene.NET file-based implementation and .NET middleware allowing search interfaces to be quickly built.

 - Ingestion
 - Full text search
 - Paging
 - Faceting

+## Why?

+There a many full text search engines available.
+Popular Lucene based search engines for example are `Elastic` and `SOLR`.
+These usually require specific server setup or clusters which provide redundency and highly available instances.
+For very simple search UIs on simple websites can often be overkill.

+This abstraction and the provided Lucene implementation aims to allow quick setup up of a basic file based searchable index of documents as an in-process search engine allowing it to be used on even the most basic website hosting.

+Because all search functionality is abstracted a different server/cluster based search engine could be implemented and replace the file based Lucene implementation later without too much effort.

+## Aims

+- To provide an easy way to map query string values to search criteria
+- Allow flexibility in ingestion of content either offline or online via background jobs
+- Provide out of the box common paging and faceting / filtering functionality found on most search interfaces

-## Usage
+## Basic usage

-Given a class to represent searchable items:
+First we start with a class to represent searchable items:

 ```csharp
 public class SearchItem {